-Thanks to healthier lifestyles and advances in modern medicine, there are more Americans over the age of 65 than there have ever been.
-The U.S. Census Bureau estimates that by 2030, more than 20 percent of U.S. residents will be aged 65 and over, compared with 13 percent in 2010 and 9.8 percent in 1970.¹ As our nation ages, many Americans are turning their attention to caring for aging parents.
+Thanks to healthier lifestyles and advances in modern medicine, the worldwide population over age 60 is growing.
+The United Nations estimates that by 2050 the number of people aged 60 and older will have more than doubled.π As our nation ages, many Americans are turning their attention to caring for aging parents.

 For many people, one of the most difficult conversations to have involves talking with an aging parent about extended medical care.
 The shifting of roles can be challenging, and emotions often prevent important information from being exchanged and critical decisions from being made.